openshift/machine-config-operator/docs/HACKING.md

 ```

 You can replace `daemonset/machine-config-daemon` with any other MCO component.
-If the componenet already has a `--v=` flag set, the command above still adds
+If the component already has a `--v=` flag set, the command above still adds
 verbose and ignores the previous one already set.
 If you watch the pods, you'll notice your component restarting as well.
 Note this still requires [disabling the CVO](https://github.com/openshift/cluster-version-operator/blob/master/docs/dev/clusterversion.md#disabling-the-cluster-version-operator).